You can make your own DIY pillow cover in just 10 minutes with this super simple method! Perfect for beginner sewers!

 Can you believe it used to take me like an hour to make myself a DIY pillow cover?
 I knew it wasn’t supposed to be considered a big, complicated project, but it kinda was.
 And you know I’m not a big fan of complicated.
 Back in the dark ages, I used to cut out three different pieces of fabric for each envelop pillow cover that I made, and that gave me three chances to mess it up on each pillow!
 And I did mess it up often, of course.

-Until, I agreed to do a project using these beautiful Premier Prints fabrics from Online Fabric Store and decided I wanted to make some new pillows to help me with the living room happification (technical term) that I’ve been secretly working on.
+Until, a few years ago when I agreed to do a project using these beautiful Premier Prints fabrics from Online Fabric Store and decided I wanted to make some new pillows to help me with the living room happy-fication I had been working on at the time.
 And I told them I wanted to make a bunch of them.
 So they sent me the supplies and then I had to do it and couldn’t wimp out of making them all.
-So I hummed and I hawed, and then I got smart.
+So I hummed and I hawed, and then I got smart!